lkurylo/Backbone.ReasonableDefaults/README.md

-## Getting started
+## Usage

+    Plugin doesn't need any additional configuration after it is loaded.
+    Just create your Backbone models the same way you always do:

+    ```
+    var myModel = Backbone.Model.extend({
+        default: {
+            //...
+        }
+    });

+    ```

 ## Requirements

     Backbone.ReasonableDefaults has been tested against the Backbone v1.3.3.
     You may or may not have success if you use a version other than that.

 ## Release notes